-In the same pan, heat a drizzle of olive oil and gently sweat the onion until soft.
-Add the garlic, tomatoes, bay leaf, a few basil leaves and lemon zest and let it gently simmer for 20 minutes until the sauce has thickened.
+Scrunch in the tomatoes through your clean hands and add the garlic and bay leaf.
+Pick in a few basil leaves and grate in the zest of the lemon half, then let it gently simmer for 20 minutes until the sauce has thickened.
 Season with salt and pepper.

-Sit the piping bag in a jug, fold its edges over the rim, then spoon in the spinach mixture.
+Sit a piping bag in a jug, fold its edges over the rim, then spoon in the spinach mixture.
 Have the kids help pipe the mixture into the cannelloni tubes and lay them in a 20cm x 25cm oven dish.

-Place in the oven and cook for 35–40 minutes or till the top is golden and the pasta tender (if the top browns too fast, cover the dish with foil).
-Remove from the oven and let stand for a few minutes before serving with the remaining basil.
+Place in the oven and cook for 35 to 40 minutes or till the top is golden and the pasta tender (if the top browns too fast, cover the dish with foil).
+Remove from the oven and let stand for a few minutes before serving with the remaining basil leaves.